UBICenter/ubicenter.org/_posts/2021-08-04-us-carbon-dividend.md

 author: max
 excerpt: "A $100-per-ton carbon price would cut poverty by 10% and deep child poverty by 27%."
 class: post-template
+useplotly: True
 ---

 The International Monetary Fund [estimates](https://www.imf.org/en/Publications/WP/Issues/2019/05/02/Global-Fossil-Fuel-Subsidies-Remain-Large-An-Update-Based-on-Country-Level-Estimates-46509) that the United States subsidized $649 billion of fossil fuels in 2015.
-Meanwhile, the Environmental and Energy Study Institute (EASE) [estimates](https://www.eesi.org/papers/view/fact-sheet-fossil-fuel-subsidies-a-closer-look-at-tax-breaks-and-societal-costs) that only about $20 billion of that is in the form of direct subsidies.
+Meanwhile, only about [$20 billion](https://www.eesi.org/papers/view/fact-sheet-fossil-fuel-subsidies-a-closer-look-at-tax-breaks-and-societal-costs) of that is in the form of direct subsidies.
 The remainder is the _implicit_ subsidy of misaligning the price of fossil fuels with their societal harms like air pollution and climate change.
 That is, the vast majority of fossil fuel subsidies is the _absence of carbon pricing_.